 So I’m staying with the tray but decided to build a stereo mounting bracket that would mount to the frame from the original unit.
 Now my job is to find the ideal gauge of steel to be heavy enough to deter any thefts of this stereo.

 In the first step, I slid the tray back into the dashboard.
 Then I got a magic marker and marked where I wanted to mount my holes for the stereo frame and the dashboard too.

 Now, after my pattern has been cut I get out my bench vice and mark where I need to bend the brackets.
-Now how I bent my brackets is I put them in my vice and bent them with my 2lb sledgehammer just to get the bend started.
+Now how I bent my brackets is I put them in my vice and bent them with my 2lb sledge just to get the bend started.
 Now to get the gap just right I use a flat-file to form the “U” shape.
-Then I take measurements again after they’ve already been bent because if it’s right, all I have to do is put in my carriage bolts and then mount each bracket to my frame.
+Then I take measurements again after they’ve been bent because if it’s right, all I have to do is put in my carriage bolts and then mount each bracket to my frame.

 Now that everything has been done I installed the tray with the brackets, then once that is all in place we install our stereo with our galvanized screws and there were 6 of them three for each side.
-Then I installed the construction plates and install our nuts to the end of our carriage bolts that are sticking out ‘2’ at the instrument panel and ‘2’ by the heat register.
+Then I installed the construction plates and installed our nuts to the end of our carriage bolts that are sticking out ‘2’ at the instrument panel and ‘2’ by the heat register.
 Then you can finish tightening down the screws on the stereo.
-I needed a “short” screwdriver to get into these screws in the stereo to tighten them down.
+I needed a “short” or “stubby” screwdriver to get into these screws on the stereo to tighten them down.
 Victory test!!!!
 Our new stereo is a beauty!